 As of September 30, 1996, the Company's working capital had increased to \$1,884,000 from \$602,000 at September 30, 1995.
-This increase was primarily attributable to earnings applied to reduce factoring and bank debt and to decreases in accounts payable.
+This increase was primarily attributable to earnings applied to reduce factoring and bank debt and to decreases in accounts payable resulting in a net increase in working capital of \$1,282,000.
 The Company's operating activities provided cash of \$533,000 in the fiscal year ended September 30, 1996 and used cash of \$327,000 in 1995.
 For the fiscal year ended September 30, 1996, net cash provided by operating activities was primarily due to net income plus depreciation and amortization, and an increase in accounts payable and accrued expenses, offset by increases in inventories, prepaid expenses and other assets, and accounts receivable.
 For the fiscal year ended September 30, 1996, net cash used in investing activities was \$143,000 for purchases of property and equipment.
-Net cash used in financing activities for the fiscal year ended September 30, 1996 was \$283,000 which was a result of the repayment of existing debt offset by the collection of notes receivable and proceeds from borrowings and the exercise of stock options and warrants.
+Net cash used in financing activities for the fiscal year ended September 30, 1996, net cash used in investing activities was \$143,000 for purchases of property and equipment.
+Net cash used in financing activities for the fiscal year ended September 30, 1996, net cash used in financing activities dereviate for the fiscal year ended September 30, 1996 and section and warrants.

 The Company paid off its factoring line of credit in March 1996 and concurrently established a \$400,000 line of credit with Rancho Santa Fe Bank ("Bank") for working capital purposes.
-Borrowings under this line of credit bear interest at the rate of 2 1/2% over the Bank's Prime Rate and are secured by substantially all of the Company's assets.
-At November 20, 1996, outstanding borrowings against this line of credit totalled \$150,000 and the line currently expires on February 1, 1997.
+Borrowings under this line bears interest at the rate of 2 1/2% over the Bank's Prime Rate and the line of credit currently expires on February 1, 1997.
+At November 20, 1996, the Company had drawn \$150,000.00 upon this line.
+Any amounts borrowed under the line of credit would be secured by a lien on substantially all of the Company's assets.

 The Company expects to make capital expenditures for equipment throughout the remainder of fiscal 1996, and expected personnel additions will require additional capital expenditures.
-The Company believes that the net proceeds from this offering, together with existing cash, credit available under the line of credit and cash generated from operations, will be sufficient to finance its operations for the next twelve months.
+The Company believes that net proceeds from this offering, together with existing cash, credit available under the credit line and cash generated from operations, will be sufficient to finance its operation for the next twelve months.
 All cash in excess of working capital requirements will be kept in short term, investment grade securities.

 The Company was delisted from the Nasdaq SmallCap Market in March 1995 for falling below the minimum net capital requirement.
 The decline in the Company's net capital was the result of a write down of assets and obligations related to the Company's TEMPEST business.
-In March 1995, the Company conducted a private placement of its Common Stock, raising net proceeds of \$476,000 and successfully reapplied for listing on the Nasdaq SmallCap Market in May 1995.
+In March 1995, the Company conducted a private placement of its common stock, raising net proceeds of \$476,000 and successfully reapplied for listing on the Nasdaq SmallCap Market in May 1995.
 See "Risk Factors -- Recent Delisting" and "Certain Transactions."